Chris McChesney's leadership masterclass: Creating a High-Stakes Winnable Game

 We are worried about our jobs, our kids, our parents, our health.

-But execution has the ability to boost morale.
+But execution has the ability to boost morale and prevent burnout.

 It's soul crushing not to achieve stuff.
 Getting things done that matter is satisfying.